 - Does the dog show a propensity to attack?

 How can it be your fault that a dog bit you?
 Well, there are several examples of this.
-Dog attack lawyers are aware of the case history for dog bites.
+At CAIL our lawyer is aware of the case history for dog bites.
 You could be held responsible if:

-- The dog owner had signs up that the dog was dangerous
+- The dog owner had signed up that the dog was dangerous

 - You had been warned before to stay away from the dog